Code-Institute-Submissions/v-choco/README.md

 ### Bugs Found

-* When deploying to Heroku the website wouldn't load and kept showing an error message saying SuspiciousOperation.
+* When deploying to Heroku the website would not load and kept showing an error message saying SuspiciousOperation.
 It loaded properly after moving the images out of the static folder and into the media folder, changing the `src` attribute to each image to `src="{{ MEDIA_URL }}filename.png` and adding `'django.template.context_processors.media'` to settings.py the page loaded successfully.

-* Stripe webhooks weren't functioning completely in that the payment_intent.succeeded kept failing.
-Had to change line 66 in webhook_handler.py from `user_username=username` to `user__username=username` for it work.
+* Stripe webhooks was not functioning completely in that the payment_intent.succeeded kept failing.
+Had to change line 66 in webhook_handler.py from `user_username=username` to `user__username=username` for it to work.

 * The reviews carousel looked strange on screen sizes smaller than 350px in that the product image would overlap with the text.
 To fix this the image was set to `d-none` on smaller screen sizes.